DnFreddie/Notes/content/posts/POSTS/selinux_suprises.md

 To follow along with this tutorial, you'll need to download a [special Red Hat instruction](https://people.redhat.com/duffy/selinux/selinux-coloring-book_A4-Stapled.pdf).

-If you think you can skip this step, you might be missing out on some valuable insights.

 If you think you are so smart that you won't need it, I'll say you will miss a lot.
 But for those who won't believe, I leave this...